 The utility that serves your community has a big impact on how solar will look for your home or business.

 Because your solar PV system will likely be tied to the grid, it is important to know how you and your utility will interact if you choose to go solar because your solar array will most likely be grid tied.
 This means that you will take energy from the grid as you need energy, and give back to the grid when your solar array is producing extra energy.

 Most of the installations in the United States are grid tied, including most battery systems.
 There are only a few completely off-grid systems.
 This is because the costs are significant due to the amount of batteries you need to store enough energy to offset your energy usage for the building.
 Additionally, you would have to have enough solar panels to keep those batteries charged.
 That combination is difficult to achieve, and expensive.

 Now that you know that your relationship will continue with your utility, let’s talk about how you interact with your utility with solar.

 Using the Grid

 When you go solar you are most likely still using the grid.
-While your parallel energy generation system provides real tangible value to the grid, you are also still using the power lines, the transformers, the maintenance workers, the plant operators, and everything else that the utility is providing to you to stay connected.
+While your parallel energy generation system provides real tangible value to the grid, you are also still using the power infrastructure to some degree.
 Because of this, no matter how much or how little energy you use, utilities will always have a base fee to cover these baseline costs.
-Therefore, if you go solar you should still expect to pay for these baseline costs through the same fixed fee as those without solar pay.
+Therefore, if you go solar you can still expect to pay for these baseline costs through the same fixed fee as those without solar pay.